 - 3X Hilton Honors Bonus Points for all other eligible purchases on your Card

-Hilton Aspire cardmembers receive exceptional value if you stay with Hilton on a regular basis, and it's the only card to offer top-tier elite status as a card benefit.
-Plus, you'll get an Annual Weekend Night Reward good for a free night at almost any Hilton property worldwide.
+Hilton Aspire cardmembers receive exceptional value if they stay with Hilton on a regular basis, and it's the only card to offer top-tier elite status as a card benefit.
+Plus, you'll get an annual Hilton free night reward to be used at almost any Hilton property worldwide.
 Check out our Hilton Aspire review for all the details.

-- Welcome Offer: Earn up to 180,000 Hilton Honors Bonus Points.
-Earn 130,000 Bonus Points after you spend $2,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.
+- Welcome Offer: Earn 130,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the Hilton Honors Business Card within the first three months of Card Membership.

-- Earn Hilton Honors Bonus Points for each dollar of eligible purchases on your Card: 12X at hotels and resorts in the Hilton portfolio, 6X at U.S. gas stations, on U.S. purchases for shipping, on wireless telephone services purchased directly from U.S. service providers, on flights booked directly with airlines or with Amex Travel, on car rentals booked directly from select car rental companies, and at U.S. restaurants, 3X on all other eligible purchases.
-Terms & Limitations Apply.
+- Earn Hilton Honors Bonus Points for each dollar of eligible purchases on your Card: 12X directly with hotels and resorts in the Hilton portfolio, 6X at U.S. gas stations, on U.S. purchases for shipping, on wireless telephone services purchased directly from U.S. service providers, on flights booked directly with airlines or with Amex Travel, on car rentals booked directly from select car rental companies, and at U.S. restaurants, 3X on all other eligible purchases.

 - Enjoy complimentary Hilton Honors™ Gold Status with your Hilton Honors Business Card.